Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Appalachian State has combined with its opponents to score more than 55.5 points in five of 11 games this season.
+- Appalachian State and its opponents have combined to score more than 55.5 points in five of 11 games this season.

-- Georgia Southern and its opponents have combined to score more than 55.5 points in two games this season.

-- Saturday's total is 2.8 points lower than the two team's combined 58.3 points per game average.

-- These two squads combine to surrender 52.2 points per game, 3.3 fewer than this contest's over/under.
+- The two teams combine to score 58.3 points per game, 2.8 more than the over/under in this contest.

-- The average total in Mountaineers games this season is 56.9, 1.4 points more than Saturday's over/under of 55.5.

-- The 55.5 total in this game is 1.3 points higher than the 54.2 average total in Eagles games this season.
+- The 52.2 combined points per game that these two squads have allowed this season are 3.3 fewer than the 55.5 total in this contest.

+- In 2021, games involving the Eagles have averaged a total of 54.2 points, 1.3 fewer than this game's set over/under.

 Appalachian State Stats and Trends

-- Appalachian State has played 11 games, with eight wins against the spread.
+- In Appalachian State's 11 games this season, it has eight wins against the spread.

-- This season, the Mountaineers have one against the spread win in two games as a favorite of 24.5 points or more.

-- Appalachian State's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Appalachian State has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- When Appalachian State puts up more than 31.8 points, it is 5-1 against the spread and 6-0 overall.
+- When Appalachian State records more than 31.8 points, it is 5-1 against the spread and 6-0 overall.

 - In games that Appalachian State picks up more than 455.5 yards, the team is 5-2 against the spread and 7-0 overall.